 Lebanon Hills Regional Park (Eagan/Apple Valley)

 2,000-acre Lebanon Hills maintains a great mountain bike park in its West Sector.
 11 miles of bike trails wind through a hilly, wooded area.
 Hiking trails criss-cross the bike trails so be aware you don’t unwittingly run down any hikers!
 Here’s the year-round map.

+The park also has a large campground so a camping/mountain biking trip would be a great combo here.
 There are no bike trails in the East Sector of Lebanon Hills.
-It has a large campground so a camping/mountain biking trip would be a great combo here.